|

 who was still not well known.
 The rectangular doorway (left-hand

-doorway) seen in the modern photo above is a post-1950 modification of a
+doorway) seen in the modern photos here is a recent (ca. 2004) modification of a

 window - originally, there was only the arched doorway here (see below).
 (U.S. Army